QuestCraftPlusPlus/QuestCraft/README.md

 - [LambDynamicLights](https://modrinth.com/mod/lambdynamiclights) (Adds dynamic lights to light emitting blocks, making the lighting more realistic and better overall.)

 **NOTE: When installing (supported) mods on your Quest, you may need to update a dependancy that's bundled in with QCXR (e.g. Fabric API, Sodium).
 However, this may lead to issues, ranging from unexpected behavior to crashes!
 If you experience any, please [file an issue](https://github.com/QuestCraftPlusPlus/QuestCraft/issues/new/choose).**
 At the moment, Iris and Canvas do not work.
-We are working on porting Sodium into its fullest, and if you would like to contribute, please make a PR for your work on our [Sodium](https://github.com/QuestCraftPlusPlus/sodium-fabric) repo.
-Performance is key!
+Distant Horizons support is planned, but may take a while.

 # Notes
 - We do not exist on TikTok.
 No one from the dev team makes TikTok videos.